sasagawa888/eisl/documents/COMPILER.md

 # Compiler

-I was developing a compiler for Easy-ISLisp (I called it "FAST" project).
+I developed a compiler for Easy-ISLisp (called the "FAST" project).
-I have released it in August 2017.
+I released it in August 2017.
-I write down the specifications, constraints, problems, etc.
+Here I describe the specifications, constraints, problems, etc.

 # Basic idea

-I refered to GCL(GNU Common Lisp) created by Mr. Hagiya and others.
+I referred to GCL (GNU Common Lisp) created by Mr. Hagiya and others.
 The Easy-ISLisp(EISL) compiler converts ISLisp code to equivalent C code and GCC generates an object file.
 By dynamically linking object file, EISL loads the compiled code.
 The internal definition of the function uses GCC extensions.